ftwr/SmartDNS/README.md

 Run:apt-get update -y
 Run:apt-get install ansible -y

-Also don’t forget to add your production host ip in inventory file
+Also don’t forget to add your production host ip in inventory file:

-Generate SSH Key on dev and copy to the remote production server in ~/.ssh/authorized_keys

-Running a playbook from dev host:
+Generate SSH Key on dev and copy to the remote production server in ~/.ssh/authorized_keys Running a playbook from dev host:
 Unarchive and put “smartDNS” role in /etc/ansible/roles
 Run: ansible-playbook playbook.yml --extra-vars “remote_ip=prod_ip_here”
 To add new zones edit: /etc/bind/zones.override